Loloweb/JapaneseTables/README.md

-# Multiplication Tables
+# Japanese Tables
+...or alphabets

-Small program to help pupils learn the multiplication tables.
+Small program to help me learn hiragana (and soon katakana).
-Inspired by a lost old GWBASIC program.
+Forked from my very first program teaching [multiplication tables](https://github.com/Loloweb/MultiplicationTables), which is itself inspired by a lost old GWBASIC program.

+The idea is to take the algorithm that I used for multiplication tables and use it to learn hiragana.
+In this case, you could interpret the 2 caracters as an operation that you would have to solve by typing the meaning in romanji.
+For example, the program might show "あい" and the user will have to type "ai".

+Below is a description of the algorithm as it was used for multiplication:

 It is most useful when the pupil already knows the tables **in order** and has to learn them at random.
 At this stage it is difficult for parents or teachers to question the student in a really random way and without forgetting any operation or ask for the same operation too often.
 As it must be done agin and again, it can quickly become a chore for them and for the pupil.